OzzyCzech/ozzyczech.cz/content/WordPress/Register widgets from PHP.md

-# Register and setup WordPress widgets from PHP code
+# Register widgets from PHP

 #PHP driven registration of the Widgets in #WordPress can be quite confusing.
 There is my way how to handle it: